graphaware/graph-aided-search/README.md

 ```
 http://localhost:7474/graphaware/recommendation/movie/filter/2

+Parameters:
 limit=2147483647&from=0&keyProperty=objectId&ids=99,166,486,478,270,172,73,84,351,120
 ```
-And return a json with the following strcuture.
+This component supposes that the results is a json array with the following structure.

 ```
 [